emiliorizzo/vue-d3-barchart/README.md

+# Work in progress

-# vue-d3-barchart
+## vue-d3-barchart
  > Vue component to draw bar charts using d3 v4

 ## Demo